sebastianmng/lede_projects/README.md

 # lede_projects
 Lede12 projects

+Projects in this repo correspond to the following classes:

+1. Algorithms
-Homework projects in the Algorithms and Databases classes
+2. Data and Databases

+I will upload notes and projects for Statistics and Foundations in a different repository.

+The format will be Ipython notebooks.